ecmwf/metview-docs/docs/confluence/case_study_ensemble_forecast.rst

 so that our map could show a larger (North Atlantic) area.

-Next, define the contouring used for the "spaghetti" by dropping the *cont_spag* `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ icon into the Macro.
+Next, define the contouring used for the "spaghetti" by dropping the *cont_spag* :ref:`Contouring <mcont_icon>` icon into the Macro.
 A code like this should be generated for you:

 .. code-block:: python